LegendaryGuard/BFP/README.md

 ### About the repository

-We're doing a recreation of the lost source code. <br/>
+We're making a replica of the lost source code. <br/>
-The highest priority goal is to completely copy BFP game logical structure. <br/>
+The highest priority goal is copying and recreating completely BFP game logical structure. <br/>
 Any fixes, improvements and contributions are welcome.
-But we still can't accept secondary things until it's completely finished and becomes stable.
+But we can't accept secondary things and other stuff that don't reach the goals.

 ### References and clues to know how should be the game